Mostafathereal/CMONEY/README.txt

   - Our Android studios project includes binary search on the different currencies
   - Our Eclipse project includes back propagation as the graphing algorithm
   - Our Eclipse project uses merge sort in the evaluateConfidence() method in the network class

+PLEASE NOTE THAT THE THE NEWTROK DOES NOT NEED TO BE TRAINED, the submitted project already has trained weights and biases, however, the training module `NetworkMain` can be be run to train if you have time :)